Participles

 Participles are formed from verbs and are used to create tenses and as adjectives.

-There are two types of participles:
+There are three types of participles:

 present participles